 There is no doubt that COVID-19 has delivered a serious financial blow to many homeowners, however, now could be the time to take advantage of the competitive rates and start saving big.
 Since post Covid-19, the RBA has increased the cash rate consecutively nine months.
 The banks have passed these rate rises on to their borrowers each time.
 If you have been affected with reason interest rates rises or coming out of the record-low fixed terms, it is now a better time to speak with your mortgage broker to look for a better rate or discuss your objectives.

 It is a pretty unpredictable time financially, and while a few months off expensive shopping spree, fine dining out and new threads to show off have helped, there are always other ways to keep on track.

-Perhaps you’d like to release some equity to have some cash on standby?
-You may continue the lockdown into renovation mode.
-Plus, domestic and international flights will reopen in the future and if anyone deserves a holiday in 2020, it’s absolutely everyone.
+Perhaps you would like to release some equity to have some cash on standby?
+You may considering into renovation mode.
+Plus, domestic and international flights have been reopened and if anyone deserves a holiday, it is absolutely well-worthwhile.

 Or you could be wanting to consolidate your debts into your home loan, reducing your repayments and likely interest on credit cards or personal loans.

 Speaking of cash, current cashback offers from lenders can be tempting – but be careful of low-hanging fruit and take into account other factors like ongoing rate, reputation and even customer service.

 4. Make sure you are on the right loan for you.